 I guess I’m wondering though, how do you know what is okay to can?
 I know there are some things that aren’t too tasty to put in a jar, like broccoli for instance.
 Sometimes the flavor changes after being canned.
 Sometimes things just turn to mush.
 Would I just have to learn through trial and error?

 Does anybody know any “rules” about canning your own recipes for quick convenience meals?
 Would I just base my processing times on the ingredient that needs to be canned the longest (like, if there’s chicken in the soup then I would process the jars for as long as chicken by itself needs to be processed, since meat needs more time than veggies)?

 It is safe to can soup, stew, and chili you’ve made at home from scratch as long as you are processing them in a pressure canner (no exceptions!!).
 There are, however, a few things to take into consideration.

 Generally, you can can anything at home that you see canned at the grocery store except for “cream of…” soups and anything really thick, like refried beans.

-You also want to be very careful when adding rice or pasta to soups.
-These foods get very thick once they’ve been processed, and can prevent the soup from being heated adequately in the center of the jar, leading to an increased risk of botulism.
-Botulism is a very dangerous form of food poisoning, which can be deadly.
-It’s nothing to mess around with.
-It’s much safer to add rice or pasta to the soup when reheating it from the jar.
+3. You also want to be very careful when adding rice or pasta to soups.
+Like beans, these foods get very thick once they’ve been processed, and can prevent the soup from being heated adequately in the center of the jar, leading to an increased risk of botulism – I’ll talk more about botulism later, but basically, it’s much safer to add rice or pasta to the soup when reheating it from the jar.